KuzeyTanAtes/3D-Lidar-with-mapping/README.md

 2) ```ros2 run turtlebot3_teleop teleop_keyboard```
 3) ```ros2 launch threeD_mapping map_creator.launch.py```

-# Visualizing current results
-At the moment there is no occ_map or costmap map being generated, however the lidar data can still be visualized using rviz run ```rviz2```
-The frame should be set to map.
-Click on Add by topic --> /map

 all other stuff is optional.
 Possible things that can be visualized include the lidar data, the robot transformations and locations, the laserscan topic ....

 # To-DO